1. Quality Assurance at Aberystwyth

 1.7 Monitoring and Review

-1. Academic Board retains overall authority for reviewing the effectiveness of the University’s quality assurance and enhancement processes as set out in the QAA Quality Code.
-Detailed consideration of these processes may be delegated to its sub-committees as appropriate.
-It will also publish a revised version of the AQH at the beginning of each academic session.
+1. Quality & Standards Committee retains overall authority for reviewing the effectiveness of the University’s quality assurance and enhancement processes as set out in the QAA Quality Code.
+Detailed consideration of these processes may be delegated to Senate sub-committees as appropriate.
+Academic Registry will publish a revised version of the AQH at the beginning of each academic session.

 2. The Academic Registry welcomes comments on the content and presentation of this Handbook from all users as part of the continuing process of improvement and for the development of future versions.
 Any comments should be sent to: quality-assurance@aber.ac.uk